 - Louisiana rub

 - Lemon pepper

 - Garlic parmesan (damn! my favorite ones!)

-With so few carbs, Wingstop is one of my top picks when it comes to having a huge and filling keto meal.
-Suppose you need 25g of carbs per day, heck, you can eat more than 12 wings and just consume 6 carbs!
+With so few carbs, Wingstop is one of my top picks for enjoying a filling keto meal.
+Heck, you can eat more than 12 wings and still rake in less than 6g net carbs!
 It doesn’t even feel like dieting in its real sense, lol!

 On such a restrictive diet like keto, we are stuck with just home-cooked food most of the time.
 And when you get a chance to finally splurge on a fast food joint, it’s quite obvious you’ll want an extravagant side dish as well!

 But before you make up your mind, check out the enormous amounts of carbs these sides have: